Your food truck business plan

 We advise writing a business plan for your food truck.
 Below are seven sections to include in your plan.

 Your menu must have at least one healthy meal option.
-A healthy meal doesn’t include any fried food, trans fats, or high fructose corn syrup.
-It needs to include three of the following:
+A healthy meal does not include any fried food, trans fats, or high fructose corn syrup.

 - ¾ of a cup of fresh fruits, or packed fruits with no added sugar